swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 Workflow: `Application slow → check CPU → check memory → check disk I/O`
 **Prod angle:** DB latency increase traced to EBS throughput saturation.

+Following the standard workflow, I’d check CPU first with top — in this case CPU itself wasn’t maxed, but iowait was already elevated, which is an early hint.
+I’d rule out memory/swapping next, since swap thrashing can also show up as high iowait, but there was no swap usage here, confirming it was genuinely disk-related.
+Then iostat -x confirmed it directly — disk utilization was near 100% with high average wait time per request. iotop confirmed it was MySQL generating the load, which made sense given it’s a DB latency issue.

+The EBS-specific piece is using sar -d to look at queue depth alongside throughput — in this case throughput was plateaued at a steady rate with a growing request queue, which is a specific pattern: it’s not just ‘disk is busy,’ it’s hitting a hard provisioned ceiling.
+Checking the actual EBS volume configuration confirmed it — a gp3 volume provisioned at 125 megabytes per second throughput, and CloudWatch metrics showed the volume pinned right at that ceiling for the entire incident window.
+So the disk itself wasn’t failing or degraded, the workload had simply grown past what was provisioned.
+The fix on gp3 is actually pretty painless — you can increase provisioned throughput and IOPS live, without downtime or needing to resize or migrate the volume, and then the real follow-up is right-sizing based on actual sustained load and adding alerting on throughput percentage specifically, rather than just raw disk utilization, so this gets caught before it turns into a customer-facing latency incident next time

 ### 19. What is `fsck` and when to use it?
 Checks/repairs filesystem inconsistencies — should generally run on **unmounted** filesystems.
 ```